Ho-Gia-Khang/dees-notes/README.md

 ## 3. Configure Reverse Proxy

-1. Access the admin web of the `app` container (by default it is accessible via port 81)
+1. Access the admin web of the `app` container (by default it is accessible via port 81).

 2. Login to NGINX.
-The default account is
+The default account is.

 ```
 admin@example.com